Atopic Dermatitis, also called Eczema

 Common indoor allergens that affect eczema include dust mites and pet dander.
 To minimize dust mite exposure, encase pillows and mattresses with dust mite covers, wash linens weekly in hot water, vacuum with a HEPA (high-efficiency particulate air) vacuum, and reduce indoor humidity to 40-50 percent, as dust mites need moisture to live.

 No measures can effectively reduce pet dander if the animal remains in the home, but it will help to keep pets out of bedrooms and off furniture or rugs where children sleep or play.
 Pet dander accumulates in house dust, so use HEPA vacuums to keep it down.
 When all else fails, finding a new home for the pet may be the only option.

 The skin of children with eczema dries out more rapidly than healthy skin, so it’s important to keep it well-hydrated.

 Doctors often recommend the “soak and seal” method – sit the child in a tub of lukewarm water for 15 minutes to let the water soak in, then either shake off excess water or gently pat dry with a towel immediately apply moisturizer in a thick layer.
 Reapply moisturizer frequently.
 The National Eczema Association recommends ointment moisturizers rather than lotions or creams.

 Topical Corticosteroid Medications

-Many children require topical corticosteroid skin ointments or creams to fully control their eczema.
+Many children require topical corticosteroid skin ointments or creams to control their eczema fully.
 These come in a wide range of strengths, so always ask your physician which medications and treatment options are best suited for your child.

 Controlling the Itch

-If your child’s eczema remains poorly controlled, consult with your board-certified allergist for further treatment options.
+If your child’s eczema remains poorly controlled, consult your board-certified allergist for further treatment options.